splunk/splunk-add-on-jira-alerts/README.md

 `Edit Actions`.
 Click `+ Add Actions` and select JIRA.
 Fill out the attributes for the artifact you wish to create in JIRA when the associated search returns results, and Splunk will start logging bugs for you.

+## Case Study
+For a case study showcasing the application of this custom alert action, see the [Splunk Reference App - PAS](https://github.com/splunk/splunk-ref-pas-code) and the accompanying [Splunk Developer Guidance](http://dev.splunk.com/goto/devguide)

+## License
+The Splunk Add-on for Atlassian JIRA Alerts is licensed under the Apache License 2.0.
+Details can be found in the [LICENSE page](http://www.apache.org/licenses/LICENSE-2.0).